wdxtub/WDXpeak/Project/wkk/thesis-draft.md

 So far, the knowledge graph databases built by human (Wikipedia, Freebase), in quality, coverage rate and precision rate, are much better than any other auto generated knowledge graph databases (NELL [37]￼￼, OpenIE [38], DeepDive [39]).

 There are three types of information structures on the Internet: Structured, Semi-Structured and Plain text.
 The structured data has high degree of confidence but in small scale.
 The semi-structured data is not as accurate as structured data but there are more resources of them.
 Most data on the Internet are in plain text form.
 It is difficult to extract knowledge from them because of complexity and variety.
 We usually get knowledge from the structured and semi-structured data using record identification, pattern learning and attribute value extraction.

+Most Knowledge Graph systems are treated as a basic component in searching engines such as Google, Baidu and SoSo.
+Their goals are to build a big complex graph containing as much knowledge as possible which in the meantime makes it impossible to apply it on personal usage.

+In order to build the Personal Knowledge Graph, we need to find a way to model the knowledge of the world in an abstract way so that we will not be stuck in finding as much knowledge material as possible, instead we can focus on building the best structure of the  personal knowledge graph.

 ### 2.2 Knowledge Representation